 The cut of a diamond is by far the largest factor that determines its beauty.
 The better the cut, the better the brilliance and sparkle of the diamond.
 If the stone is cut is too deep or too shallow, light that enters the diamond will leak through it.
-This is why poorly cut diamonds often look darker and lack life.
+This is why poorly cut diamonds often look darker and lifeless.

 Cut grade is the objective assessment of the gem’s proportions and finishing.
 In grading reports, the cut grade is assigned as a combined rating of these 2 aspects.
 Using the GIA system as an example, diamonds can be classified into various grades such as Excellent, Very Good, Good, Fair, and Poor.
 As much as your budget allows, you should ALWAYS strive for a better cut grade in a diamond.

 Here’s what most people don’t know.
 While the GIA grading system can provide a fairly good assessment of the diamond’s brilliance, GIA also allows a wide range of proportions to exist within their triple excellent ratings.

 This means that 2 diamonds with GIA triple excellent ratings might not necessarily look and perform the same.
 Ultimately, the subtle differences in proportions and facet alignment will affect the stone’s interaction with light.

-So, what’s next after you narrow down your initial selections?
+So, what’s next after you narrow down your initial selections based on the ideal proportions above?
 How do you take the analysis of your shortlisted diamonds to the next stage?
 Thankfully, there is a simple tool called the Idealscope which allows you to determine a diamond’s optics in an objective manner.
-Find out more on the next page…